SilentByte/aviator5g/README.md

 ## Inspiration

-The drone and remotely-controlled vehicle industry is growing at an increasingly rapid pace and drones find a large variety of applications, including Emergency Response & Disaster Relief, Land Surveying & Agriculture, Transport & delivery, and many more.
+The drone and remotely-controlled vehicle industry is growing at an increasingly rapid pace and drones find a large variety of applications, including Emergency Response & Disaster Relief, Land Surveying & Agriculture, Transport & Delivery, and many more.
 Used by both professionals and hobbyists, drones are definitely here to stay.

 However, there are some things that need to be addressed.
 Not every drone can or is most-optimally controlled fully autonomously.
 Most missions can greatly benefit from human interaction and sometimes human intervention is a necessity, for example when the drone cannot follow the regular mission plan anymore due to unforeseen situational changes.
 Rovers can get physically stuck while navigating difficult terrain, drones may lose the radio signal or their GPS fix, or may simply not be able to reach a pre-defined waypoint due to strong winds.

-Think of a search & rescue mission.
+Think of a Search & Rescue mission.
 A person has been reported missing and emergency services in the area launch a drone.
-Mission control is **entirely** cloud-based, so there is **no** setup required.
-Imagery and other sensor data from the drone can be **analyzed in real-time** and operators are notified immediately to effectively alter the mission plan.
+Mission control is **entirely** cloud-based, so there is **no** setup required and precious time is saved.
+Imagery and other sensor data from the drone can be **analyzed in real-time** using machine learning and operators are notified immediately and can effectively alter the mission plan and potentially save lives in a situation like this.

 *"Essentially, Aviator 5G aims to streamline human intervention.
 Through ever-improving wide-area 5G coverage, **AWS Wavelength is ideal for this use case**."*